jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/processing_algorithms/_convolution__morphology_and_filtering/spatial_convolution_box_filter.rst

 :guilabel:`Interpolate no data pixel` [boolean]
     Whether to interpolate no data pixel.
-Will result in renormalization of the kernel at each position ignoring pixels with `no data value <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-no-data-value>`_s.
+Will result in renormalization of the kernel at each position ignoring pixels with `no data values <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-no-data-value>`_.

     Default: *True*